krujos/bosh-zsh-autocompletion/README.md

 bosh-zsh-autocompletion
 =======================

-Oh My Zsh plugin for BOSH autocompletion
+Oh My Zsh plugin for BOSH autocompletion.
+Currently only completes the first parameter, but you know.
+Time and stuff.

 Installation
 ============